lustre-labs/lustre/pages/guide/02-state-management.md

   application.
 State management is lifted _out_ of UI code, letting it focus just on presentation and making it easier to test and refactor.

-- Message-driven **declarative state updates** give you a hollistic view of how your application can change over time.
+- Message-driven **declarative state updates** give you a holistic view of how your application can change over time.
 Tracking incoming messages gives you a history of state updates and can be serialised and logged for debugging or testing purposes.